WilliamLi0623/cs246e-notes/Notes/problem_20_new.md

         string getTopic() const { return topic; }
 };
 ```

-- This code wouldn't compile yet but we'll get back to it later
+- This code wouldn't compile yet but we'll get back to it later.

 ```C++
 TEXT
 +--------+